Fiat Chrysler creates Dutch holding, sets tax domicile in UK

-MILAN, Jan 29 (Reuters) - Automaker Fiat said on Wednesday it would register the holding of its newly created Fiat Chrysler Automobiles group in the Netherlands and set its tax domicile in Britain, cementing a politically sensitive shift away from its home base in Italy.
+MILAN (Reuters) - Automaker Fiat FIA.MI said on Wednesday it would register the holding of its newly created Fiat Chrysler Automobiles group in the Netherlands and set its tax domicile in Britain, cementing a politically sensitive shift away from its home base in Italy.

 The decision comes after Fiat took full control last week of its U.S. unit, creating the world’s seventh-largest carmaker.